 God isn’t that cruel.

 This is the mother of all reasons not to chalk everything up to “God’s got it.”
-No God I can imagine would hand pick a parent or her/his child to suffer the physical, emotional, and financial pain of disability or special needs, and if He would, I want nothing to do with Him.
+No God I can imagine would hand pick a parent or their child to suffer the physical, emotional, and financial pain of disability or special needs, and if He would, I want nothing to do with Him.

 Not every parent of a child with special needs agrees with me, of course — for some, this works — but most I know do.
 And please, listen.
 We don’t want you to ignore us altogether for fear of saying the wrong thing.
 Saying the wrong thing is understandable.
 Chances are, we’ve said the wrong thing to you at some point.
 Better the wrong thing than nothing at all, right?